mastercomfig/mastercomfig/docs/customization/custom_configs.md

 ### Sound

-* `debug_sound_loads`: Dumps the current state of the sound memory pool, and enables debug output for sound loads.
+* `debug_sound_loads`: Dumps the current state of the sound memory pool and enables debug output for sound loads.
-* `debug_sound_dsp`: Enables debug output of DSP parameters of sounds, and enables visualization for automatic room DSP, if it is enabled.
+* `debug_sound_dsp`: Enables debug output of DSP parameters of sounds and enables visualization for automatic room DSP.

 ### Network
 * `debug_network_packets`: Enables spew of each network packet sent and received, including compression information if relevant.